shaunthom/Choosing-Who-To-Learn-From/README.md

 The recording phase stores audio data along with some other peripheral data:

-participant_id: Just like participantId, it's a unique code for each person.
+participant_id: The unique code for each participant.
-trial_number: A number showing which activity the learner is doing.
+trial_number: A number that helps the administrator keep track of the number of recordings the participant has made so far
-trial_name: The name of the activity or challenge the learner is trying to complete.
+trial_name: The name of the object the participant sees on the screen when they record their choice.
-audio_response: The learner's recorded answer or attempt at the challenge.
+audio_response: The learner's recorded answer or attempt

 ##### Comprehension Phase Selections

-The comprehension phase (responsible for assessing the retention of the participants)stores data in the following strcuture:
+The comprehension phase , which is also responsible for assessing the retention of the participants, stores data in the following strcuture:

-id: Again, a unique number for each thing a learner does in this part of the test.
-participant_id: The unique code that tells us which learner is doing the activity.
+participant_id: The unique code for each participant.
-trial_number: Tells us the sequence of the test, like which part the learner is on.
+trial_number: A number that helps the administrator keep track of the number of selections the participant has made so far
 audio_label: The word or sound that is played for the learner.
-selected_label: What the learner picks as their answer after hearing the sound.
+selected_label: The learner's recorded answer or attempt

 ## Launch Guide